qarmin/czkawka/README.md

 **Czkawka** (_tch•kav•ka_ (IPA: [ʈ͡ʂkafka]), "hiccup" in Polish) is a simple, fast and free app to remove unnecessary files from your computer.

 ## UNSTABLE WARNING
-**Currently master branch of this repository contains unstable GTK 4 port, so multiple regression, broken features etc. are expected.**
+**Currently, master branch of this repository contains unstable GTK 4 port, so multiple regression, broken features etc. are expected.**

 **You can use old stable version built with GTK 3 - [4.1.0](https://github.com/qarmin/czkawka/releases/tag/4.1.0) or compile app from git before GTK 4 PR merge.**